+Blow Parks, N. 3, angular.

-Other things, though, haven't charged.
-Bernstein still lives and sorks in the same Chinatown studio she's had since 1965, clattered with a collection of stuffed asimals and toys for her two Persian cats.
-It used to be crammed with decades of anisold pairtings, but now that she can finally afford storage apoor, the only work present on a recent visit was her new series of fluorescent black-light paintings of testicle-besded Donald Trumps and vagina-faced hillary Climons, which are now in view at the Drawing Center in downtown Manhattan.
-Her signature, prominently acrawled in black cursive letters, appears throughout these works.
+pairtings, but now that she can finally afford storage space, the only work present us a recent visit was her new series of flourescent black light paintings of restrict besided Dosaid Trumps and vagina-faced fillary Clintons, which are now on view at the Drawing Center in downtown Manhattan.
+Her signature, prominently scrawled in black cursive letters, appears throughout these works.
 "I want to make sure they know who did it," she says.
-5
+3